sparkflows/writing-new-node/docs/README_Writing_New_Nodes.md

-# Writing New Nodes in Java/Scala
+# Writing New Processors in Java/Scala

-New Nodes can be easily added for adding new functionality.
+New Processor can be easily added for adding new functionality.

-## Spark DataFrames
+## Apache Spark DataFrames

 Spark DataFrame is used to represent the distributed data in the Workflows.
 They are used to pass data from one node to another.